tc39/proposal-type-annotations/README.md

-# ECMAScript proposal: Types as Comments
+# ECMAScript proposal: Type Annotations

 This proposal aims to enable developers to add type annotations to their JavaScript code, allowing those annotations to be checked by a type checker that is _external to JavaScript_.
 At runtime, a JavaScript engine ignores them, treating the types as comments.